nixworks/public/news/2012/10/1/README.md

 A Palestinian footballer who went on a hunger strike in an Israeli jail says he is turning down an invitation to see Barcelona play Real Madrid after an Israeli soldier was also asked to attend.

 ### [Mohamed Nasheed, the former president of the Maldives, fails to appear in court and departs on tour for his party.
 Vice-president Mohammed Waheed Deen, opening an academic conference in Male, says a nation can achieve democracy by the teachers imparting the relevant information. ](/news/2012/10/1/mohamed-nasheed-the-former-president-of-the-maldives-fails-to-appear-in-court-and-departs-on-tour-for-his-party-vice-president-mohammed-w.md)
-_Context: Maldives, Malé, Mohamed Nasheed, Mohammed Waheed Deen, academic, his party, in court, vice president_
+_Context: Maldives, Male, Mohamed Nasheed, Mohammed Waheed Deen, academic, his party, in court, vice president_

 ## [Previous Day...](/news/2012/09/30/index.md)